 A feeling of fullness or pressure in your pelvis

-A sense that a “ball” or lump is protruding from the vagina
+A sense that a ball or lump is sticking out from the vagina

 Problems passing urine or having a bowel movement